 Carol Jones, 26 is a sales executive in a small e-commerce firm.
 She is responsible for drafting sales order forms and keeping track of them to maintain an efficient supply chain.
-Carol has to draft multiple orders which are all of different styles.
+Carol has to draft multiple orders which are all of the different styles.
 She also has to submit reports of the same to her sales manager at the end of each day.

 Her job demands her to be extra careful so there are no problems down the road.
-She has to look into everything until the final delivery and payment of the goods and/or services is received.
+She has to look into everything until the final delivery and payment of the goods and/or services are received.

-Carol puts in great efforts to draft sales order forms that have complete information.
+Carol puts in great effort to draft sales order forms that have complete information.
 She performs numerous checks to ensure the delivery of quality products to the customers.
 She knows that even minor communication gaps within the organization or with the buyer can result in loss of clients and will leave a negative impact on the buyer.